-Every week, a new fiction story is delivered with the Printers Row Journal, a product of the Chicago Tribune.
+Every week, a new fiction story is released in the Printers Row app, a product of the Chicago Tribune.
 We are always looking for story submissions, which will be judged on a rolling schedule.

 Each submission must be double-spaced, written in English, not previously published and conform to the contest's specific word count value.
 Include your full name, telephone number, email address and mailing address in the cover letter box.
 DO NOT include ANY identifying information in the submitted story.

 For a sample of Printers Row Fiction, click here to read "Ogallala Aquifer" by Terese Svoboda.